abilashini593/BERT/README.md

 5. Evaluate the model
 python evaluate.py

-🚀 Usage Instructions
+## Usage Instructions

-Once your environment is ready:
+Follow the steps below to run experiments and evaluate different fine-tuning configurations:

+1.Start Jupyter Notebook

+2.Open the Project Notebook
-Launch Jupyter Notebook:
+Launch BERT_ATE_Experiments.ipynb from the Jupyter interface.

-jupyter notebook

-Open the notebook:
-BERT_ATE_Experiments.ipynb
+3.Load and Preprocess the Dataset

-Load the dataset and run preprocessing cells.
+Run all cells in the data loading and preprocessing sections.

-Select a fine-tuning configuration (learning rate, batch size, epochs).
+4.Choose a Fine-Tuning Configuration
+Select hyperparameters such as:

+Learning rate

+Batch size

+Number of epochs

-Train the BERT model.
+5.Train the BERT Model

-Evaluate performance using:
+Execute the training cells to fine-tune the model on the agricultural term extraction dataset.

+6.Evaluate Model Performance
+Review the computed metrics:

 Precision